contino/interview-scheduler-slackbot/README.md

 ## Download credentials for the Google Calendar API

-Go to the page below and click on the `Enable Google Calendar API` button.
+Switch to your personal google account, go to the page below and click on the `Enable Google Calendar API` button.
 Download the client config `credentials.json` from the dialog box.

 https://developers.google.com/calendar/quickstart/python